MLK Day Events Rescheduled for Feb. 3

 While you're at the Crossroads Memorial, see the Diversity Mural on the Crossroads Building (110 E. MLK Drive).
 The mural was painted by local artist, Robert Jones and celebrates all of the cultures that make San Marcos an inclusive and welcoming community.

-Learn About African Americ and History at the Calaboose Museum
+Learn About African American History at the Calaboose Museum

-Letters, books, photographs and antique artifacts cover all aspects of African American life in early Texas, as visitors chart a rarely-told history of heroism in the Calaboose African American History Museum.
-The Calaboose Museum will be open till 3pm on Monday, January 17th in honor of MLK Day.
+Letters, books, photographs, and antique artifacts cover all aspects of African American life in early Texas, as visitors chart a rarely-told history of heroism in the Calaboose African American History Museum.

 Take some time to reflect